tiwary23/spring-boot-movieService/README.md

 # spring-boot-movieService

-12. Swap in-memory H2 database with MySQL.
+13. Create two additional properties file application-dev.properties that contains configuration for H2 and application-prod.properties that contains configurations for MySQL.